zeekay/soundcloud-cli/README.md

 # sc
-`sc` is a command-line interface (and library for) interacting with Soundcloud.
-It will eventually support several features, but as of right now you can compress & upload audio to soundcloud.
+`sc` is a command-line interface Soundcloud.
+It allows you to compress and upload audio to Soundcloud, and will eventually support many other useful features.

 ## Install
 Preferred method of install is `pip`: